 Can I walk the grounds anytime I want?

 Because we host retreat groups, many of whom retreat in silence, the grounds are not always available to explore.
-The Bookstore is open daily and you are welcome to stop in or call to see what is available.
+The Bookstore is open Thursday through Monday and you are welcome to stop in or call to see what is available.

 Is the retreat center public property?